huntdatacenter/docs/docs/working-in-your-lab/guides/reset-ssh.md

 # SSH passphrase reset

-If you already [contacted us](/contact/) and received your temporary passphrase follow the steps below to design your new passphrase and update it on both entry and home nodes.
+If you already [contacted us](/contact/) and received your temporary passphrase follow the steps below to design your new passphrase and update it on both entry and home machines.

 ::: warning Requirement